Science

 Organization

-Internships, tutored projects
+Internships, supervised projects

-or a university laboratory related to wine sciences.
+or university laboratory related to wine sciences.

-Some UE include collaborative projects.
+Some teaching units include collaborative projects.

 Read more